Purchase College Foundation Gift Acceptance Policy

 The University’s development officer submitting a proposed gift for approval will prepare a written summary of the gift proposal and submit it to the VPIA.
 At a minimum, the summary will include the following information:

-The VPIA will review the material presented by the development officer and either accept or reject the proposed gift, or, if necessary, postpone a decision pending the receipt of additional information.
+The VPIA will review the material presented by the development officer and either accept or reject the proposed gift or, if necessary, postpone a decision pending the receipt of additional information or further review by the Alumni Engagement and Development Committee of the Foundation, in collaboration with other Foundation committees where appropriate.

 The Foundation’s Board of Directors will, through the VPIA or other individuals as the Board may designate, accept all gifts to the Foundation, in conformity with the Policy.
 Those individuals designated to accept or negotiate gifts should follow the guidelines set forth in this Policy, particularly when negotiating or, when authorized, entering into endowment agreements, trust agreements and other restricted gift agreements or deferred gift agreements.
 As stated in this Policy, certain types of gifts must be reviewed and approved by the VPIA prior to acceptance.